SpaghetMeNot/uvfactory/docs/index.md

 *Stable UVs are designed for tiling materials where UVs can overlap.
 UV maps that require packing will not be stable.

 ----
-## Where can I get uvProject?
+## Where can I get uvFactory?
 !!! warning "Blender 4.1+ Recommended (Blender 4.0+ Required)"
-uvProject is available on Gumroad and will be released on Blender Market for version 1.0
+uvFactory is available on Gumroad and will be released on Blender Market for version 1.0
 <div class="grid cards" markdown>
 - [:simple-gumroad: Gumroad](https://spaghetmenot.gumroad.com/l/uvproject)
 </div>